ABOUT OEA CHOICE TRUST

 The Trust, as an ERISA plan, utilized the Trust’s Board of Trustees in its appeal process.
 In addition to the written appeal, the claimant was allowed representation by counsel, or by any other representative of their choosing at the claim appeal review.
 The ability of members to have a denied claim reviewed by a body of their peers was always a strong competitive feature offered by the Trust.

-In 1997, the Trust moved from our claims paying system to a larger system which consolidated the claims processing system with the premium billing and eligibility system.
+In 1997 the Trust moved to a larger claims paying system which consolidated the claims processing system with the premium billing and eligibility system.
 As a result, more comprehensive reports became available to measure the effectiveness of the Trust’s claims payment.

 2001 - OEA Choice Trust Enters into a Partnership with ODS Health Plans

-In October of 2001, the Trust entered into a strategic partnership with ODS Health Plans (now called Moda Health) to replace Pacific Life and Annuity (PL&A) as the underwriter for all the Trust’s medical, vision and dental plans.
+In October of 2001, the Trust entered into a strategic partnership with ODS Health Plans (now called Moda Health) to replace Pacific Life and Annuity (PL&A) as the underwriter for the Trust’s medical, dental and vision plans.
+The Trust continued to offer medical and vision plans provided by Kaiser Permanente.
 ODS Health Plans is an Oregon Corporation, the largest dental carrier in the state, and had underwritten the Trust’s dental plans for 20 years.
 This change allowed the Trust access to an enhanced claims processing system which would meet future legislative requirements.

 2007 - Senate Bill 426 Passed

-During the 2007 Oregon Legislative Session, Senate Bill 426 was passed which established the Oregon Educator’s Benefit Board (OEBB).
-Effective October 1, 2008, school districts were required to join OEBB at the end of their contract year, or earlier if they chose.
-Most districts and community colleges opted to enroll in OEBB and as a result, are receiving insurance benefits in a large pool that provides comprehensive benefit plans with competitive premiums.
-Consequently, OEA Choice Trust ceased administration of medical, vision, dental and long-term disability insurance and later Section 125 administration.
+During the 2007 Oregon Legislative Session Senate Bill 426 was passed that established the Oregon Educator’s Benefit Board (OEBB).
+Effective Oct.
+1, 2008, most Oregon public K-12 school districts, education service districts and community colleges were required to join OEBB at the end of their contract year, or earlier if they chose.
+As a result those entities that joined OEBB receive insurance benefits as part of a large pool that provides comprehensive benefit plans with competitive premiums.
+Consequently, OEA Choice Trust ceased administration of medical, vision, dental and long-term disability insurance and later Section 125 administration by the end of 2010.

 2008 - Tooth Taxi

-The Tooth Taxi, a state-of-the-art mobile dental office, was built thanks to OEA Choice Trust’s unique partnership with The Dental Foundation of Oregon and ODS.
-The Tooth Taxi delivers free dental care to underserved children in the state.
-By providing direct dental services to students, the Tooth Taxi promotes the connection between health and education and offers a great way for OEA Choice Trust to visit different school communities, educators, administrators, staff and parents.
+The Tooth Taxi, a state-of-the-art mobile dental office, was built thanks to OEA Choice Trust’s unique partnership with The Dental Foundation of Oregon and ODS (also known as Delta Dental of Oregon).
+The Tooth Taxi delivers free dental care to underserved children in the state of Oregon.
+By providing direct dental services to students, the Tooth Taxi promotes the connection between health and education and offers a great way for OEA Choice Trust to visit different school communities.
+OEA Choice Trust wellness grant materials are available on-board the Tooth Taxi and educators are invited to tour the Tooth Taxi and receive oral health education.
+Learn more at www.smileonoregon.org.

 2009 - OEA Choice Trust Implements OEA Choice Trust Wellness Grant Program

-Polar BodyAge (BodyAge) testing.
-This system is a health/fitness assessment tool available to current grantee groups.
-Participants receive a computer generated report with blood pressure, body composition, flexibility and strength results that are used to calculate their body age.
-The report compares it with their actual chronological age and outlines steps that can be taken to decrease one’s body age and improve overall health and fitness.
+Polar BodyAge (BodyAge) testing was a health/fitness assessment tool available to current grantee groups.
+Participants received a computer generated report with blood pressure, body composition, flexibility and strength results that were used to calculate their body age.
+The report compared it with their actual chronological age and outlined steps that could be taken to decrease one’s body age and improve overall health and fitness.
+BodyAge was discontinued in the spring of 2017.

 2012 - Annual Statewide Oregon School Employee Wellness Conference